PSBP-Library/PSBP/README.md

 Programs of type `Unit >--> Z` resp. `(Z && Y) >--> Unit` make use of specified input effects resp. specified output effects.

-## Programs and computations revisited

 ## Materialization

 Program types are *implemented* as function types.

 Implemented main programs are *materialized* to functions.

-The types of those functions reflect the effects in terms of which the specification of the programs, in term of which the main programs are defined, are declared.
+The types of those functions reflect the declared effects in terms of which the main programs and the programs in terms of which they are defined, are defined.

 Implemented effects can be *external*, for example, dealing with external *input/output*, or *internal*, for example, to dealing with internal *state*.

+## Side effects

 When *running materialized implemented main program*, side effects happen.

-## Side effects

 An implemented program, *somehow*, *transforms* an *argument*, if any, to a *result*, if any, making use of the defined pure programming capabilities in terms of which its specification is declared, while *performing* the defined effects in terms of which its specification is *declared*.

 A performed defined effect is referred to as a side effect.

 For example, internal side effects, like generating a random number or external side effects like performing input/output.